 While radical health improvements can take place in just 30 days, when you put it into context, decades of less than healthy behavior often can’t compete with 30 days of Whole30.
 Fat adaption (teaching your body to use fat as fuel) takes time.* Stubborn medical issues, like psoriasis, migraines, chronic pain conditions, or autoimmune symptoms, often can’t be fully resolved in just a month.
 And an unhealthy psychological relationship with food—and the cravings, habits, and emotional ties that go along—are often the toughest battle to win.

-*This is especially true if you’re coming from a S.A.D.
-(Standard American Diet).
+*This is especially true if you’re coming from a diet that consists of highly processed carbohydrates.
 It can take several weeks before you learn to trust the “hungry” and “full” signals your body is sending you—and you may not have been eating enough in the beginning, because you were afraid of all that fat.

 Many Whole30’ers report that they didn’t feel or see “the magic” until day 45, 60, or beyond.
 Whether you choose to extend your Whole30 or not is entirely up to you, but think about your results in terms of the context of your life, your health history, and your habits—and realize that maybe, you’ll need longer than just 30 days to see the ultimate results you were hoping for.

-Action Item: If you’ve seen some progress but aren’t “there” yet, try adding another ten days (with the blessing of your healthcare provider) and see what happens, espeically in the context of a chronic health condition.
-Or if cravings are still stubbornly present, try adding another ten days while reading Food Freedom Forever, and see if the extra time + a mindset shift helps.
+Action Item: If you’ve seen some progress but aren’t “there” yet, try adding another ten days (with the blessing of your healthcare provider) and see what happens, especially in the context of a chronic health condition.
+Or if cravings are still stubbornly present, try adding another ten days while reading Food Freedom Forever, and see if the extra time and a mindset shift helps.

 But were you paying attention to what else happened during your program?
 Are you falling asleep easier, staying asleep longer, waking more refreshed?
 Is your energy more consistent, or have you lost your usual mid-day slump?
 Has your pain decreased, has your skin improved, have your allergies diminished, are your sugar cravings easier to battle?